 The Lettered edition is limited to 26 copies and is a full goatskin binding with a custom handmade leather covered chocolate bar inset into the front cover.
-The edition is printed letterpress on Rives Heavyweight moldmade paper with a spot color throughout and featuring deckled edges.
+The edition is printed letterpress on Rives Heavyweight mouldmade paper with a spot color throughout and featuring deckled edges.
 The color illustrations are printed offset.
-The edition is housed in a handmade wooden box with laser cut metal gates affixed to the cover, and velvet lined floors.
+The edition is housed in a handmade wooden box with laser cut gold plated metal gates affixed to the cover, and velvet lined floors.
 Endsheets are hand marbled for this edition and it is signed by Donald Sturrock and Paul Suntup.
 The edition is handbound by Peter Geraty at Praxis Bindery in Easthampton, Massachusetts.

 The Roman Numeral edition is limited to 10 copies numbered I-X. The book is section sewn by hand on pure linen tapes with linen thread.
 The endpapers have been designed specifically for this edition and are screen printed on Canary Yellow Canson Mi-Teintes 130gsm paper with a leather joint offering strength and flexibility.